 The narrow and short route from Trivandrum makes the journey to Ponmudi a thrilling, serene, and scenic travel experience.

 The planet’s first-ever magic house is an entirely brand-new concept consisting of a magical theme park situated at the Kinfra Film and Video Park.
 This innovative and unmatched skill is dedicated to the improvement of India’s street magicians.

-Spread over 75 acres, the complex is a home to various attractions such as a mirror maze, museum, shadow plays, an underground tunnel, and a virtual supermarket to build mathematical skills, a food court, a children’s park, theatres for live performances along with an R&D centre.
+Spread over 75 acres, the complex is home to various attractions such as a mirror maze, museum, shadow plays, an underground tunnel, a virtual supermarket to build mathematical skills, a food court, a children’s park, theatres for live performances along with an R&D centre.

 So, don’t wait any longer, and plan a trip to these famous places in Thiruvananthapuram.
 These Thiruvananthapuram attractions are all that the town is hyped for.